apache/nuttx/configs/viewtool-stm32f107/README.txt

     PB3/SCK1  also used by USART1 and JTAG
     PB4/MISO1 also used by JTAG
     PB5/MOSI1 also used by USART1, Ethernet, and J28 pin 10

+  There is a LM4864 audio amplifier on board so audio outputs are ready for use with a small 1W 8Ohm speaker.
+GPIO0 should be configured as an output because it is used to control the shutdown pin of the LM4864 audio output.

+  GPIO0 is not connected.

 Toolchains
 ==========